-Description Detached bungalow.
-Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Living/Bedroom, Bedroom 2, Open Plan Lounge/Diner, Kitchen, Rear Vestibule & Shower Room (with Wc).
-Gross internal floor area (m2) The gross internal floor area extends to 90m2 or thereby.
-Neighbourhood and location Established residential area of similar style private housing convenient for most amenities.
-Age Constructed in approximately 1960.
-Weather Dry and fair following a long dry spell.
+Description Two storey detached chalet villa.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Lounge, Kitchen/Diner, Family Room, Utility Room, Cloakroom with wc, Bedroom with en suite Shower Room and Living/Dining Room.
+First Floor: Master Bedroom with en suite Bathroom, Three further Bedrooms and Bath/Shower with wc.
+Gross internal floor area (m2) 230 sq m or thereby.
+Neighbourhood and location The property is situated within an established and popular private residential area of mixed style private housing and convenient for all main amenities.
+The subjects are close to a local primary school.
+Age Originally constructed in approximately 1955 with later extensions.
+Weather Dry and sunny.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Single rear chimney of brick construction and rendered.
+Single chimney of brick construction and roughcast.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof has a pitched and hipped profile overlaid with original interlocking clay tiles including ridge and hip tiles.
-The rear extension has a flat roof assumed to be overlaid in felt or similar.
-We were able to access the main roof void via a kitchen ceiling hatch where the roof was seen to be of timber frame construction overlaid with timber sarking boards.
+The main roof has a pitched profile overlaid with original clay Rosemary style tiles.
+There are tiled half dormer projections to the front and a large rear dormer which has a flat felt covering.
+Part of the rear single storey projection has a flat felt covered roof with the family room having a mono pitched and tiled roof.
+We were able to partially inspect the apex roof void area which was seen to be of timber framed construction overlaid with timber sarking boards.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Foundations and concealed parts were not exposed or Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
-Internal and external doors were opened and closed Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where Windows, external doors and joinery Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
-Internal and external doors were opened and closed where keys were available.
+Walls are of cavity brick construction, finished partly in pointed brickwork with areas of roughcast and synthetic stone blockwork cladding.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
-Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uPVC framed sealed unit double glazing with matching front and rear entrance door and rear patio doors.
-Windows, external doors and joinery External decorations Foundations and concealed parts were not exposed or inspected.
-Walls are of cavity brick construction finished mainly in render with synthetic stone blockwork cladding to the frontage.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are uPVC framed sealed unit double glazing with
+Windows are uPVC framed sealed unit double glazing with mainly matching external doors.
+There is a timber framed side access door.
+Roofline claddings are mainly timber.